DECSResearch/Attack-Classification---Metrics-based/README.md

-The usage of the cpu and gpu don't works well on the testbed
+The usage of the cpu and gpu don't work well on the testbed